ggoforth/gac/intro.md

 Lets get to know each other.

+I'd like to know:

+* Who are you?
+* Why are you here?
+* Relevant development experience?

 **Expectations**

 This program is desiged to help nurture the development of our local software developers by giving them a place where they can learn, work on real client work, and get paid to do so.
 It's a direct investment in the future of our local tech economy.
 If you're chosen to participate in the program, you should treat it as such.
 It's a direct investment in you.